 The attendance team, supported by year teams, form tutors the safeguarding team and other pastoral leads continue to work relentlessly to ensure all students, including PP students, attend school regularly.
-As a result, pupil premium attendance increased by 1.8% from 2021-22 to 2022-23.
+As a result, pupil premium attendance increased by 2% from 2022-23 to 2023-24.
 Rigorous systems are in place to support early intervention where dips in pupil premium attendance are identified.
 Rewards & recognition are also strategically used to recognise both excellent and improved attendance.

-Our PP 5+ Basics have improved by 11% from 2021-22 to 2022-23, seeing a larger proportion of pupil premium students achieving these qualifications.
+Our PP 4+ Basics have steadily improved from 2019 - 2024, seeing a larger proportion of pupil premium students achieving these qualifications.
 This enables these students' greater opportunities when making choices about their education and employment post 16.
 We have a daily tutoring session for year 11 students, within which students receive additional English and/or Maths dependent on their individual needs.
 Where additional support is required, year 11 pupil premium students are also given further tutoring via the National Tutoring Programme.

-The pupil premium progress 8 also continues to improve from 2018-19 by 0.2.
+The pupil premium progress 8 have improved from -0.41 (2022-23) to -0.09 (2023-24).
 However there continues to be a gap between pupil premium and non-pupil premium students' progress.
 To further minimise this gap, lessons are designed using the TLAC techniques and Rosenshine principles and are structured to follow the I, We, You model.
 These techniques and structure are central to our whole school teaching and learning CPD, ensuring consistent, high-quality teaching is delivered to all.
 Every lesson includes a focus on checking for understanding, where gaps in understanding and skills are identified and further support is embedded to support the progress of all students.
 Independent practice is also a key element of each lesson, ensuring students are given time to apply their understanding.
 Alongside this, we also use regular summative assessments to identify students for additional support.
 This data is analysed at a class level but also at a whole school level to identify trends and patterns.